harabat/django-htmx/tutorial/docs/04_creating_editing_and_deleting_articles.md

 Notice that we're using the `article_detail.html` template.
 We could use a separate one, but that would require to load a new page, which seems
-unnecessary: we'll in a second how we're making this work.
+unnecessary: we'll see in a second how we're making this work.

 In `urls.py`: